 We define contingencies as products or services that have been thoroughly researched, developed and cost-justified.
 They may also be activated on short notice.
 In other words, these are your back-up plans when something unexpected happens—which it will!
 If you lack a reliable Plan B, it’s time to get your team together and conduct some High-Involvement Planning™ to determine what’s possible.
 What growth strategies can add the most value now and during a downturn?
 What products or services will best perform in a poor economy?
 How can you extend your customer base?
 Can you set up more cross-marketing relationships?

 Begin by setting up a scoreboard of your most promising contingencies and establish deadlines for completing the necessary steps to activate each contingency.

 This is a great first step to create buy-in and commitment from your team.
 What’s truly amazing is that when you are forced to think about the ‘what ifs’ at this level, contingency planning becomes a tremendous engine for innovation and new ideas that can power your company’s growth in good economic times, as well as bad.

 The point is that you shouldn’t wait to take a hard look at how you can prepare your business for a downturn.
 The best time to prepare is now when you can most effectively avoid going a direction you don’t want to end up.
 How are you preparing for the next downturn?

-Learn how to involve, inform, and educate your entire organization on the realities of the marketplace & strategic goals of your company in our next High-Involvement Planning Workshop.
+Learn how to involve, inform, and educate your entire organization on the realities of the marketplace & strategic goals of your company in our next Discover the Game Workshop.